-- Antithrombotic medication allergy - Other reason documented by physician/APN/PA or pharmacist
+- Hemorrhagic stroke - Other reason documented by physician/APN/PA or pharmacist

 Antithrombotic therapy is administered to reduce morbidity, mortality, and recurrence rate in stroke.

 Suggested Data Collection Question: Is there documentation by a physician/advanced practice nurse/physician assistant (physician/APN/PA) or pharmacist in the medical record of a reason for not prescribing antithrombotic therapy at hospital discharge?